qandidate-labs/qandidate-toggle-api/README.md

 make dependencies
 ```

 Configuration is determined based on environment variables.
-Copy `.env.dist` to `.env` and adjust where needed.
+See the `.env.*` files.
 You can override the values in the file with environment values.
 The default configuration is mainly for local development.